What We Do When We Get Sick

 You can also add some fruit to your juices, but keep them predominantly vegetable-based.
 Fruits like papaya and pineapples contain enzymes like bromelain

-You can supplement with Vitamin D3/K2 if desired.
+- You can supplement with Vitamin D3/K2 if desired.
 Vitamin D3/K2 has been shown more effective in raising blood levels than D3 alone.
+Vitamin K2 acts as a synergistic nutrient, shuttling the calcium that D3 frees up to your bones.

 Fill a tub with very warm water, as warm as you can comfortably enjoy based on your body temperature.
 Plan on 10-40 minutes to soak.
 Get out of the tub slowly in case of dizziness.
 If you get dizzy whilst in the tub, slowly cool it down by adding cold water and get out very slowly.